Magician Lord

-Upon its original release, Magician Lord received praise for its colorful and detailed graphics, sound department, gameplay and for being a showcase of the capabilities of the Neo Geo, though critics felt divided in regards to the difficulty and was considered a financial flop in arcades, despite the positive reception it garnered.
-Retrospective reviews for the title have been mixed in recent years, with reviewers praising the graphics and sound but criticizing its challenging difficulty.
-A sequel was in development but was never released.
+Upon its original release, Magician Lord received praise for its colorful and detailed graphics, sound, gameplay, and for being a showcase of the capabilities of the Neo Geo.
+However, some critics were divided over its difficulty, and the game was considered a financial flop in arcades.
+Retrospective reviews have been mixed in recent years, with reviewers praising the game's graphics and sound but criticizing its difficulty.
+Magician Lord was later re-released for the Neo Geo CD in 1994, followed by several appearances on compilations and download services for various consoles.
+A sequel to the game was in development, but was never released.